Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 # Lab - writing transactions for the ping counter program

-We’re going to create a script to ping an on-chain program that increments a counter each time it has been pinged.
+We’re going to create a script to ping an onchain program that increments a counter each time it has been pinged.
 This program exists on the Solana Devnet at address `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa`.
 The program stores it's data in a specific account at the address `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.

 ![Solana stores programs and data in seperate accounts](../assets/pdas-note-taking-program.svg)